emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Sites UI has room for improvement. ❌
 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has history when you create account. ✔️
+1. Site has watch history and you can login to sync it across devices. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️